 The Corporation entered into subleasing transactions for some of its locations under leases.
 For the years ended October 27, 2024 and October 29, 2023, subleasing revenues amounted to \$3.5 million and \$3.4 million, respectively.

-Years ended October 27, 2024 and October 29, 2023 (in millions of Canadian dollars, unless otherwise indicated and per share data)
+(in millions of Canadian dollars, unless otherwise indicated and per share data)

 15 INTANGIBLE ASSETS